femto113/node-pronounceable/README.md

 This is an alphabetic encoding for numbers using "pronouncable" syllables (consonant/vowel pairs)

-Using a combination of 20 consonants (excluding C and Y) and 5 vowels each syllable encodes the same number of bits as two base 10 digits, so encoded length is roughly the same as pure numeric digits (there will be one extra character if the numeric length is odd).
+Using a combination of 20 consonants (excluding C) and 5 vowels each syllable encodes the same number of bits as two base 10 digits, so encoded length is roughly the same as pure numeric digits (there will be one extra character if the numeric length is odd).